-What part did Scotland play?
+What part did Scotland play in the Anarchy?

 King David of Scotland invaded England on Stephen’s ascension to the throne as he recognised his niece, Matilda, as the rightful monarch.
 The only way Stephen could diffuse the situation was to cede Carlisle and give David’s son, Henry, the title and lands of the Earldom of Huntingdon.

 David would invade northern England numerous times over the next few years to help Matilda’s efforts and to increase his own territories.
 The 1138 Battle of the Standard was an English victory, but David received much of the territorial concessions he had wanted including the Earldom of Northumberland as well as keeping hold of Carlisle and Cumberland.
 David remained loyal to Matilda throughout Stephen’s reign but did not take his army south in support.